Projects and Initiatives

 Hybrid Model

-Funded by OTF and managed by the Peel Institute of Research and Training, the research project was completed in June 2022.
+The project was funded by the Ontario Trillium Foundation and managed by the Peel Institute of Research & Training in June 2022.

 Jumpstart to Success Bootcamp